Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 The design could be adapted for different modules types after testing.

-The "Dual Gate Driver" can be directly connected to this control board (No more adapter board is required):
+The "Dual Gate Driver" can be directly connected to this control board:

 https://github.com/paltatech/VESC-controller

 ## V0.1: